microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 [AutoSuggestBox](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.AutoSuggestBox)
 control uses the `AnimatedFindVisualSource` class, which was generated using the LottieGen tool.

-An additional step for AnimatedIcon is to define markers in the animation definition, which mark time positions.
+An additional step for AnimatedIcon is to define markers in the animation definition, which mark time playback positions.
 You can then set the `State` of the AnimatedIcon to these markers.
-For example, if you have a position in the Lottie file marked "PointerOver", you can set AnimatedIcon State to "PointerOver" to move the animation to that position.
+For example, if you have a playback position in the Lottie file marked "PointerOver", you can set AnimatedIcon State to "PointerOver" to move the animation to that playback position.

 Finally, if you define a color in your Lottie animation named "Foreground", and use the animation with an AnimatedIcon, setting the AnimatedIcon.Foreground property will set that color.

 ## Naming AnimatedIcon markers

-If you set the State of an AnimatedIcon to a new value, you can have a position in the Lottie animation for that state, or specificially for the transition from the old state to the new state.
+If you set the State of an AnimatedIcon to a new value, you can have a playback position in the Lottie animation for that state, or specificially for the transition from the old state to the new state.
-The positions are identified with markers in the Lottie file.
+The playback positions are identified with markers in the Lottie file.
 You can also define specific markers for the start of the transition or the end of the transition.

 For example, XAML's AutoSuggestBox control uses an AnimatedIcon that animates with the following states: